KenyaChauche/subreddit-classification/README.md

 ### Requirements

-- Scrape and prepare your data using the `requests` library.
+- Gather and prepare your data using the `requests` library.
 - **Create and compare two models**.
 One of these must be a random forest, however the other can be a classifier of your choosing: logistic regression, KNN, SVM, etc.
 - A Jupyter Notebook with your analysis for a peer audience of data scientists.
 - An executive summary of the results you found.